rosenpass/rosenpass/papers/whitepaper.md

 * Computing the cookie to guard against denial of service attacks.
 This is a feature adopted from WireGuard, but not yet included in the implementation of Rosenpass.
 * Computing the peer ID
 * Key derivation during and after the handshake
-* Computing the additional data for the biscuit encryption, to prove some privacy for its contents
+* Computing the additional data for the biscuit encryption, to provide some privacy for its contents

 Using one hash function for multiple purposes can cause real-world security issues and even key recovery attacks [@oraclecloning].
 We choose a tree-based domain separation scheme based on a keyed hash function – the previously introduced primitive `hash` – to make sure all our hash function calls can be seen as distinct.